Are you curious to know what will it take to get into ISB?

 The total intake for the 2023 batch is 843, out of which 37% (312 students) were female candidates.

 Women applying for an MBA at ISB would like to know that in 2017, the class consisted of 30% women, (apparently an increase since 2016).

 Also we estimate that the number of female applicants to ISB is lower than 30% that means (all things being equal) as a female applicant you have higher chances to getting in.

 5. How many years of work experience does a typical ISB student have?

-In 2018, a majority of 507 students had a work experience between 3- 5 yrs, followed by 270 students who had an experience of 5-10 years.
-There was just one student from defense background who had more than 20 years of work experience.
+In a class of 2023, a majority of 358 students has a work experience between 3- 5 yrs, followed by 224 students who has an experience of 5-8 years and 50 who has experience of 8+ years.

-Here is how the class of 2018 looks:
+Here is how the class of 2018 looked:

 This is good news for students having fewer than 2 years of experience and those having substantial work-experience.
 Also remember, many of those students with 2 years experience could be coming from the ISB YLP intake.

 For those who are just starting your career – remember that 5% of the ISB class were in the same boat when they applied last year.